St Mary's Church, Lichfield: Early Buildings

 It is understood that the current St Mary's church is the fourth incarnation of the church on the site in the market square.
 It is thought that the first church on the site was built when the town was laid out by Bishop Clinton in around 1150 although first mention of it is in the 13th century.

 A fire in 1291 destroyed most of the town including its churches.
 St Mary's was rebuilt in the 14th century.
 This medieval church consisted of an aisled chancel, an aisled nave, a west tower and a spire.
 The tower is believed to have been built in 1356.
-It was at this time that St Mary's achieved a special prominence in the city as the church of the guild of St Mary and St John the Baptist, founded in 1387 by the amalgamation of two existing guilds.
+It was at this time that St Mary's achieved a special prominence in the city as the church of the religious guild of St Mary and St John the Baptist, founded in 1387 by the amalgamation of two existing guilds.
 This guild ran affairs of the city until 1538.

 From 17th century the north side of the church became the burial place of Anthony Dyott (d.
 1662) and later members of the Dyott family, who were the owners of Freeford Manor.
 The present church has a chapel dedicated to the Dyotts at its northern end.

 The tower and spire of the medieval church consistently had structural failings over the years.
 The spire fell down in 1594 and 1626.
 Extensive repairs took place in the 17th century but it was to no avail when in 1716 it fell again.
 It was this collapse in 1716 which led to the rebuilding of the church, which began in 1716.

 The church register dates from 1566 and includes the entry of Samuel Johnson's baptism which would have taken place in the latter years of the medieval church.